joelluellwitz/jl0724/README.md

-* Ask about how european or american counting and which day discounts are applied to.
+* Mention european vs american date counting.
   * "from day after checkout through and including due date" seems to imply that the discount should be applied to the second day.
-* "Resulting total rounded half up to cents." implies partial days are supported?
+* Mention "Resulting total rounded half up to cents." implies partial days are supported?
 I suspect this is an error.
 * Mention organizing by functional area and not file type.
 * Mention extra functionality.
-  * Mention how the console is not tested.
 * Mention 3 tier or multi-tier model and how that relates to categorizing by functional area.
   * Explain exposed vs internal.
 * Mention where to find required unit tests.
 * Mention in code comments explain the rational about why things are done.
+* Mention to read the "Note:"s.
-* Maybe mention why not all versions are listed in properties.
+* Maybe mention why not all versions are listed in properties (in pom.xml).
 X Add @Override annotations.
 * See if there is a real tag for "// See method documentation in interface definition."
 X Search for use of underscores.